softindex/datakernel/README.md

 [UIKernel integration example](https://github.com/softindex/datakernel/tree/master/examples/uikernel-integration)

-##Getting started
+## Getting started
 There are several guides which demonstrate basic yet extremely important features of DataKernel to get the overall understanding of the framework:
 1. ["Hello World!"](https://github.com/softindex/datakernel/tree/gh-pages/examples/getting-started) - this guide shows
- how to create a simple “Hello World” application using Eventloop, which is the core component of Datakernel framework.
+ how to create a simple “Hello World” application using Eventloop, which is the core component of DataKernel framework.
 2. ["Hello World!"
 HTTP Server](https://github.com/softindex/datakernel/tree/master/examples/http-helloworld) - create a
 simple but scalable HTTP server using Boot and HTTP modules.
 3. [Remote key-value storage](https://github.com/softindex/datakernel/tree/master/examples/remote-key-value-storage) - in